What is the date on the back of my bag?

 How long is your coffee good for?

-We roast our coffee in small batches - to assure it’s the freshest coffee you can get, and to prolong the shelf life as much as possible for you.
+We roast our coffee in small batches - to ensure it’s the freshest coffee you can get, and to prolong the shelf life as much as possible for you.

 A good general rule of thumb is not to purchase more coffee than you would normally drink in a two-week period.